-The COP27 UN Climate meeting is coming up in November.
+The COP UN Climate meeting is coming up this year.

 Governments are hearing our demand that UN climate talks should no longer exclude military emissions from climate agreements.
 We protested outside the COP26 meetings in Glasgow, Scotland.
-Now, at COP27 in Sharm El-Sheikh, Egypt, the conference has three side events on militarism and climate.
+At COP27 in Sharm El-Sheikh, Egypt, the conference had several side events on militarism and climate.
 That's a result of your efforts.
 Now is the time to make sure our demands are fully met.

 We continue to demand that the Conference include military greenhouse gas (GHG) emissions in its agreement.
-Sign the petition below to stop excluding military emissions from the climate agreements.
+Sign the petition below to US Special Presidential Envoy for Climate John Kerry and the US State Department to stop excluding military emissions from the climate agreements.

 As a result of final-hour demands made by the U.S. government during negotiation of the 1997 Kyoto treaty, military greenhouse gas emissions were exempted from climate negotiations.
 That tradition has continued.